progenetix/progenetix.github.io-legacy/pages/_doc/fileformats-schemas.md

     * basically any [plot parameter from PGX](https://github.com/progenetix/PGX/blob/master/config/plotdefaults.yaml) can be used
   - Sample / grouping parameters
     * the `sample_id` parameter is required to assign values (e.g. group labels) to samples
-    * `sample_id` has to correspond to th eidentifiers used in column 1 of the following segments data
+    * `sample_id` has to correspond to the identifiers used in column 1 of the following segments data
     * `parameter=value` pairs are semicolon-separated
     * values may be wrapped in double quotation marks (`group_label="Ductal Breast Carcinoma"`)
-    * `group_id` should be used for grouping
+    * `group_id` __should__ be used for grouping
+      - this is a convention for the Progenetix plotting engine
-    * `group_label` is optional for grouping / labeling of the groups
+      - `group_label` is optional for grouping / labeling of the groups
   - Metadata
     * lines start with `#meta=>`
     * additional information about the file